,

 Implemention

-At SCD, science is taught weekly and for at least an hour.
+Science is taught weekly.
 Our science curriculum consists of teaching the scientific programs of study from the National Curriculum.
-These are spread out over our two-year curriculum cycle ensuring that progression is evident between each year group and key stage, and so that links can be made with other areas of learning across the curriculum through our topic-based approach.
-KS1 also conducts a yearlong study of observing seasonal changes which support their understanding of the world around them.
+These are spread out over our two-year curriculum cycle ensuring that progression is evident between each year group and key stage.

-We aim to enrich children’s learning through local trips and visits from local experts who will enhance the learning experience;
+We aim to enrich children’s learning through local trips and visits from local experts who will enhance the learning experience.

 Our two-year cycle, which has been carefully constructed for our children, along with the program of study overview can be found at the end of this document.